sourcegraph/about/content/blogposts/2024/claude-3-now-available-in-cody.md

 **For Cody Pro users:** Haiku, Sonnet, and Opus are now available as options for chat and commands.
 Pro users can find them in the model dropdown selector in the latest extension versions.

 **For Cody Enterprise users:** Haiku, Sonnet, and Opus models are now options to use for Cody chat and commands.
-Sourcegraph instance admins are able to switch to Claude 3 models once they upgrade to the latest Sourcegraph release (5.3.9104).
+Sourcegraph instance admins can switch to Claude 3 models once they upgrade to the latest Sourcegraph release (5.3.9104).
 [Check out the April release blog for more information](https://sourcegraph.com/blog/release/April-2024).